 - Devo, which already trusts the identity provider and has a certificate fingerprint, receives the authentication assertion and validates it using the certificate fingerprint.

 - The identity of the user is established and the user is provided with access to Devo.

 Here is how an Admin enables SAML for a domain:

 Enable Devo as a service provider

-Go to Preferences → Account preferences → Authentication.
+Go to Preferences → Domain preferences → Authentication.

 - Select the SAML2 tab and check the Active box.
 The service provider Home URL, ACS URL, and Entity ID are automatically filled in.